 - The doctor was rushing the emergency handoff.
 The doctor’s address (not the patient’s address) shows up on the 911 screens.
 The dispatcher did not understand the request but said they could handle the case.
 They sent a unit to the doctor’s address on the screen.

 - A doctor called 9-1-1 and said she was calling on behalf of a patient in another area.
 She needed to be transferred.
 The police officer handling dispatch asked ‘Are you the person who is having an emergency?’
 ‘Where are you located now?”
 The officer stated it is not their policy to transfer or send units to people who did not call 9-1-1 themselves.
 The officer instructed the doctor to have the patient call 9-1-1 themselves.

 Failure Type 3: Intermediate Helper Staff

-This method employees central staff to help providers coordinate telemedicine emergencies.
+This method employs central staff to help providers coordinate telemedicine emergencies.
 Providers are given a phone number to call when there is an emergency for a staff member to help them.
 Staff members range from administrators with knowledge of emergency services to outsourced call centers who aid in all telehealth operations.
 Some of the reported failures include;

 - Doctors have reported wait times over 15 minutes for staff to pick up and help them.
-Even if a call center is used as a backup. doctors should test pickup times for when they call.
+Even if a call center is used as a backup.
+Doctors should test pickup times for when they call.